 Here are some recently asked questions

 I've just moved to Buntingford.
 How do I sort out my Council Tax & Refuse Collection for my new home?
 Welcome to Buntingford!
 Your Council Tax & Refuse Collection are both organised by East Hertfordshire District Council.
 They can be contacted via their website www.eastherts.gov.uk, or via phone on 01279 655261.
-You can either use an online form on their website to request a wheelie bin & sort out Council Tax or you can ring the number and ask for 'Waste & Recycling' or 'Council Tax'.
+You can either use an online form on their website to request a wheelie bin & arrange to pay your Council Tax or you can ring the number and ask for 'Waste & Recycling' or 'Council Tax'.
 You can also register to vote via East Herts Council.

 If there are any other things you're unsure about, feel free to contact us.
 We are happy to help!

 Will our Council Tax fall?
 Why is nothing simple?
 Unfortunately the answer isn't.
 Your Council Tax is made up of 4 elements - Herts County, East Herts District, Hertfordshire Police and the Parish (i.e. us).
 The first three elements are the same across the District, that is, every household pays the same amount in each band.
 Those three authorities control how much that is.

 The Parish bit is called the Precept and that is controlled by Buntingford Town Council.
 For a number of years this has not risen and this tax element has been falling.
 In 2011 it was £114.58 per D band and in 2014 it will be £98.70 per annum.
 Since 2014, there has been no increase in the per annum charge.
 As more houses are built in the town, we hope this bit will carry on falling.